DragonProgrammer/howworkdata/README.md

-These are the files supplied for the Natural Langue Class I took at NIU.
+These are the files supplied for the Natural Language class I took at NIU.